Our Sunday Gatherings are at 10:30 AM in-person and live on YouTube. Our in-person worship service meets at 3651 Cascade Blvd. in Norman.

 Baptism is the immersion of an individual in water as a sign of their commitment to follow Jesus in response to His salvation.
 Some churches sprinkle water on people or baptize very young children.
 We typically baptize adults or older children, and always do so by full immersion.

 Communion, or the Lord’s Supper, is an act of remembrance of Jesus Christ’s death and resurrection.
 We take this together to remember the reason we gather.
 When we gather, any Christian is welcome to participate, whether they are a member of Redeemer or not.
-During the COVID-19 Pandemic, we are taking communion by means of individually-packaged sets of wafers and cups of juice.

 We can’t wait to meet them!